 Cancer develops when cells grow out of control.
 There are several types of kidney cancer; renal cell carcinoma (RCC) accounts for about 90% of these cases, and clear cell carcinoma is the most common type of RCC.
 Cancer may also arise elsewhere in the body and spread to the kidneys, a process known as metastasis.

 Who gets kidney cancer?

 Kidney cancer is among the 10 most common cancers in both men and women.
 The rate of new kidney cancer has been going up since the 1990s, but this has leveled off in recent years.
-It is thought that this rise is partly due to earlier diagnosis using newer imaging tests.

 What are the risk factors for kidney cancer?

 Risk factors for kidney cancer include smoking, obesity, high blood pressure, exposure to certain toxins, family history and genetic factors.
 Several hereditary conditions are linked to elevated kidney cancer risk.